HammingHQ/hamming-examples/python/README.md

 For this example, check out the [source code](./single_retrieval_rag/).

-1. Create a dataset using the _hamming_, and copy the _Dataset ID_ that was generated.
+1. Create a dataset using the _hamming_ SDK, and copy the _Dataset ID_ that was generated.

 ```bash
 $ python3 sample_dataset/create.py